OmalleyFinalYearAppliedProject/FinalYearAppliedProjectGMIT/README.md

 | `Year of Study` | 4 |

 ## Project Context
-Due to the COVID-19 pandemic  we must all adapt and overcome the new ways of interaction and learning through electronic means.
-My application is aimed towards all audiences whether studying in Higher education , Secondary education  or general learners.A mobile application  aimed for the use of Android Users.
-As of 2019 Android devices are responsible for 	86.1% market share .
+Due to the COVID-19 pandemic, we must all adapt and overcome the new ways of interaction and learning through electronic means.
+My application is aimed towards all audiences whether studying in Higher education, Secondary education, or general learners.
+A mobile application aimed at the use of Android Users.
+As of 2019 Android devices are responsible for 	86.1% market share.
+I decided to create an android mobile application using the Android Studio IDE.
+All tools/languages are listed in the  'Development  Environment section in greater depth.
+Through development, each component was developed with an agile approach in mind delivering milestones weekly and described in my git commits history.

 ## Project  Features